Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model

 In our study of the $(1+1)$-dimensional Schwinger model, the two-point correlation function $J^\mu(t,x_1)J^\nu(0,x_0)$ defined in Eq.~\eqref{e.J} can be decomposed into a sum of products of simple Pauli operators, which are evaluated individually and combined in postprocessing.
 The only nontrivial contributions involve terms of the form $\sigma_i^z \sigma_j^z$ and $\sigma_i^x \sigma_{i+1}^y \sigma_j^x \sigma_{j+1}^y$, whose real-part overlaps can be computed using the quantum circuits shown in Fig.~\ref{f.circuit}.
 Details of the derivation and implementation are provided in App.~\ref{sec:QC}, and the corresponding simulation code is available in Ref.~\cite{code}.

 For larger system sizes, we use tensor-network methods.
 Within the MPS framework, the same sequence of operator application, time evolution, and overlap evaluation can be carried out efficiently.
-In particular, we employ the time-dependent variational principle (TDVP) algorithm~\cite{Haegeman:2011zz,Haegeman:2015ezw} to perform the real-time evolution, although alternative approaches such as time-evolving block decimation~\cite{Vidal:2003lvx} could also be used to implement Trotterized evolution in MPS form.
+In particular, we employ the time-dependent variational principle (TDVP) algorithm that evolves the MPS by projecting the Schr\"{o}dinger equation onto the tangent space of the MPS manifold at each time step~\cite{Haegeman:2011zz,Haegeman:2015ezw} to perform the real-time evolution.
+TDVP preserves the norm and energy of the state and avoids the truncation errors that arise in the alternative time-evolving block decimation (TEBD) algorithm that applies a Trotter decomposition of the evolution operator and truncates the bond dimension at each step~\cite{Vidal:2003lvx}.